ContentMine/workshop-resources/training-guidelines/checklist.md

 	- [ ] When?
 	- [ ] Where?
 	- [ ] Partners: Media, Organizers, Domain specific, institutions,
-	- [ ] create event page on contentmine: what is to do?
+	- [ ] Send to @GrahamSteel to create event page on contentmine.org
 - [ ] Send details to trainers so they can generate materials
 - [ ] Become familiar with the materials
 - [ ] Keep touch: